sdc17/UPop/README.md

 * Jun 2023, we released the implementation, scripts, checkpoints, and logs of UPop.
 [Code](https://github.com/sdc17/UPop). 🚩

 * Apr 2023, our work UPop: Unified and Progressive Pruning for Compressing Vision-Language Transformers was accepted by ICML 2023.
 [Paper](https://arxiv.org/pdf/2301.13741.pdf). 🎉

+### Installation
+The code is tested on Pytorch 1.11.0, and the dependencies can be installed by <pre/> conda install --yes --file requirements.txt </pre>

 ### Visual Reasoning on the NLVR2 Dataset